mvccore/ext-router-localization/README.md

 Default localization configured above `en-US` is allowed automaticly.

-Any other request (e.g. path like: `/something`) is not localized and it's redirected to default localization path: `/en-US/something`, which could be usefull to prevent URL typo mistakes.
+Any other request (e.g. path like: `/something`) is not localized and it's redirected to default localization path
+`/en-US/something`, which could be usefull to prevent URL typo mistakes.

 But also any other requested localization not allowed (e.g. path like: `/nl-NL/product-lijst`) is not used to localize request and request is redirected to default localization path `/en-US/nl-NL/product-lijst`, which could generate error 404 - not found.